Wsm2110/Faster.Map/README.md

-# Faster.Map - A collection of Robin-hood hashmaps (FastMap, DenseMapSIMD and DenseMap)
+# Faster.Map - A collection of hashmaps (FastMap, DenseMapSIMD and DenseMap)

 The goal of Faster is to provide a collection of incredible fast hashmaps that integrates into the .net framework.